 Your first consideration when selecting a Part D plan is to see whether the plan covers the medications that you need.
 You want to look at the plan’s coverage rules, specifically the quantity limit and need for prior authorization.
 Check out the plan’s network of preferred pharmacies because you will likely pay less for medications dispensed at a preferred pharmacy than you will at a standard network pharmacy.

 Next, look at all the plan costs, including the monthly premiums, deductibles, copayments, and coinsurance.
-You will also want to understand whether the plan will require you to use generics, even if you know the brand name or specialty drug is more effective for you personally.
+You will also want to understand whether the plan will require you to use generics, even if you know the brand-name or specialty drug is more effective for you personally.
 Finally, check to see whether your doctor will need prior authorization from the insurance company before writing the prescription.
 This administrative requirement may disrupt your regular usage of a particular drug.

 It is also important to note that even if you do not take medications, you should still consider enrolling in a Part D plan.
 If you do not, you will be assessed a late-enrollment penalty if/when you next sign up for a Part D plan.
 The penalty is a surcharge of 1% for every month that you were eligible but not covered.